Master's in Business Curriculum

 |FINC 629||Managerial Finance||3|

 Summer Term: Strategy and Beyond

 Third trimester theme is “Strategy and Beyond.”
 Courses in the third trimester are intended to broaden strategic planning and thinking, along with real estate and digital platforms.
 In addition, students will have the freedom to complete additional elective courses to further expand their creative skills and enhance the value they can bring to their selected career paths.
-Students will also work actively with the career development office to optimize their job finding skills.
 Those wishing to go further in a specialty can apply for a bridge program (course transfer credits) into the MS in Applied Finance, MS in Global Business, MS in Real Estate, and MS in Business Analytics programs.

 |ISTM 661||Designing, Sourcing and Building Digital Platforms||2|